mxm0z/awesome-intelligence-writing/README.md

 <div align="center">:male_detective:</div>

-This is a collection of great and very useful resources concerning **intelligence writing** such as manuals/guides, standards, books, and articles.
+This is a collection of awesome resources on **Intelligence Writing** such as manuals/guides, standards, books, and articles.
 There are both official and community resources.
-The collection is aimed to those looking to improve their intelligence writing skills (including me).
+The collection is aimed to those looking to improve their intelligence writing skills (including myself).

 ---